caleblopez96/Instagram-Like-Automation/README.md

 **Project Overview:**

-First, we create variables to store `likes` and `MAX_VALUE` that keeps count of the amount of likes.
+First, we create variables to store `likes` and `MAX_VALUE` that keeps count of the amount of likes as well as the maximum amount of likes.
 ``` js
 let likes = 0;
 const MAX_LIKES = 700;